 🦞 Lobster

-- Dungeness or king crab - Already sweet and cooked; warm it in the butter for the last minute only
+- Dungeness or king crab legs (meat picked) - Already sweet and fully cooked, so all you need to do is warm the meat in the butter for the last minute.
+The slightly briny edge of crab plays beautifully against the burst tomatoes.

 🍝 Pasta